owncloud/ocis/docs/ocis/identity-provider/_index.md

 ## Overview

-oCIS provides an internal identity provider which can be configured via the [IDP service](../../services/idp/), or connect to an external identity provider like Keycloak or Microsoft Active Directory.
+oCIS provides an internal identity provider which can be configured via the [IDP service](../../services/idp/), or connect to an external identity provider like Keycloak (in connection with openLDAP) or Microsoft Active Directory Federation Service (ADFS) (in connection with MS Active Directory).
+Entrada ID (formerly Azure AD) is in preperation, but not yet documented and might need some small fixes and for certain functions a LDAP/AD connection.